OUR STORY

 The Peregrine Relocations Story

-Peregrine Relocations is a small, local company that has provided temporary tenant relocation services in the Portland area for almost a decade.
+Peregrine Relocations is a small, local company that has provided temporary tenant relocation services in the Portland area for over a decade.
 We specialize in many things, but our main focus is helping people with special needs obtain a comfortable temporary residence while their homes are being remodeled.
 We pack, move, unpack, and help tenants settle into their temporary relocation units, then perform the same process in reverse when their remodeled homes are ready for them.
 Throughout this process, we treat all the residents of these buildings with kindness and compassion.

 Peregrine Relocations is the only small business in the Portland/Vancouver area exclusively providing high quality tenant care and regulatory compliance throughout a low-income subsidized building’s remodeling process.
 Our team is experienced in following Federal Uniform Relocation Act guidelines, and in maintaining the required records.